Summary

 Clinical features

-- Affected individuals are usually asymptomatic until complications occur (see below).
+- Affected individuals are usually asymptomatic until complications due to right-to-left shunting occur; see “Complications.”

 Diagnostics